-To be eligible for the \$800 scholarship at the end of each semester, you must visit your mentor 14-16 times during the first semester and 16-18 times second semester; you're also responsible for having a visit reflection for each visit submitted and approved at www.aapfe.org.
+To be eligible for the \$800 scholarship each semester, you must complete 14 two-hour visits each semester.
+You're also responsible for writing a visit reflection for each visit submitted and approved at www.aapfe.org.
 There will be no partial scholarships granted if the student does not meet their semester quota of visits and approved reflections.
+The deadline for first semester is the last day before Christmas break; for second semester, the deadline is April 30.